-says it’s launching a child-friendly version of the Android app store in a few weeks, and is seeking developers to help build it.
+says it’s launching a child-friendly version of the Android app store in a few weeks, is seeking developers to help build it.

-Developers can submit their apps if they meet certain advertising and content guidelines.
-Google will then display these apps in a “new family experience so that parents can find suitable, trusted, high-quality apps and games more easily,” the company said on its developer portal.
+Developers can submit their apps if they meet certain advertising content guidelines. will then display these apps in a “new family experience so that parents can find suitable, trusted, high-quality apps games more easily,” the company said on its developer portal.

-It’s unclear exactly how the Designed for Families section will work, but Google says it will offer apps in six categories: Action & Adventure, Brain Games, Creativity, Education, Music and Video, and Pretend Play.
-The existing “Family Games” section of the Play Store will be deprecated in 2015.
+It’s unclear exactly how the Designed for Families section will work, but says it will offer apps in six categories: Action & Adventure, Brain Games, Creativity, ucation, Music Video, etend ay.
+The existing “Family Games” section of the ay Store will be deprecated in 2015.

-The story behind the story: Google has been talking about offering kid-friendly versions of its apps and services since last year, and in February the company launched a kids version of YouTube for iOS and Android (though not without complaints).
-But the creation of a family-friendly Google Play Store section is a bigger deal.
-It means parents will have a much easier time controlling their children’s activities, especially when paired with user profiles, and will allow Android as whole to better compete with the kid-centric services on Amazon devices.
+The story behind the story: has been talking about offering kid-friendly versions of its apps services since last year, in February the company launched a kids version of YouTube for iOS Android (though not without complaints).
+But the creation of a family-friendly ay Store section is a bigger deal.
+It means parents will have a much easier time controlling their children’s activities, especially when paired with user profiles, will allow Android as whole to better compete with the kid-centric services on Amazon devices.

 Stricter rules for children’s apps

 According to the program requirements, all apps must have a content rating equivalent to ESRB Everyone or Everyone 10+.
-Advertisements also need to be kid-friendly, with no depictions of violence, nudity, drugs, or gambling, and no trailers for any film rated higher than .
+Advertisements also need to be kid-friendly, with no depictions of violence, nudity, drugs, or gambling, no trailers for any film rated higher than .

-is also telling developers to only include its Google+ Sign-In or Google Play game services as an optional feature, and only if the app is targeted at more than just children.
+is also telling developers to only include its + Sign-In or ay game services as an optional feature, only if the app is targeted at more than just children.